juicysteak7/ProgrammingBoardGamesInRust/README.md

 CS 410: Rust Programming

 # Description
+For licensing information please look at the LICENSE file at the root of the project.

 This repo is for my class projects of both Rust and A.I.

 A.I. has proven to be a good test of algorithm knowledge, and data structure knowledge.